jassuwu/CalorieTrackerWithSpring/README.md

           A web application for the purpose of making daily calorie tracking easier.
           Built with Java 19, Spring Boot, Maven, and MongoDB.

+## Deployment
+Before you read furthur, [here](http://calorietracker1432.herokuapp.com/) is the heroku deployment of the application so you can try it out yourself.

 ## Features

 * Provides user accounts level calorie tracking.